 jOOQ is a Java persistence library that provides SQL DSL for writing typesafe SQL queries.
 It supports most of the popular databases like MySQL, PostgreSQL, Oracle, SQL Server, and many more.
 In this tutorial, we will learn how to get started with jOOQ for implementing persistence layer in a Spring Boot application.
 You can also use jOOQ in other JVM based languages like Kotlin, Scala, etc.

-JOOQ (JOOQ Object Oriented Querying) is a persistence framework which embraces SQL.
+jOOQ (jOOQ Object Oriented Querying) is a persistence framework that embraces SQL.